 For more than 80 years, Lions Clubs International has collected and distributed prescription eyeglasses to the needy around the world.
 Got a few pairs around your house you wouldn’t mind donating to this excellent cause?

-You will find Lions Eyeglasses collection centers in all LensCrafters, at local Lions Clubs and Goodwill Industries Stores.
+For a list of Lions Eyeglass Recycling Centers, this page or look for Lions Club collection boxes at Walmart vision centers and Sam’s Club stores; at local Lions Clubs and Goodwill Industries stores.
 You can also go to LionsClubs.org. to find a drop-off location.

 Bicycles and Sewing Machines